Onnokh/zsh-dce/README.md

 # zsh-dce plugin

-The `zsh-dce` plugin is a Zsh utility that helps you quickly navigate to project directories with autocomplete support.
+The `zsh-dce` plugin is a Zsh utility that helps you quickly navigate to your docker containers without losing the current folder context.

 ## Installation